 Thoroughly clean and dry the teeth

-Apply an acidic solution which gives the sealant a better surface to adhere to
+Apply an acidic solution that gives the sealant a better surface to adhere to

 Brush on the liquid sealant material

 Harden the material with a special light that cures and strengthens the sealant